CODE OF PRACTICE

 BOOK REVIEWS, RESEARCH REVIEWS AND ABSTRACTS

 The Editor-in-Chief will decide for publication after prior consultation with the Associate Editors.
-In the event of acceptance, the Editorial Team may ask for revisions from the author.
+In the event of acceptance, the editorial team may ask for revisions from the author or make minor modifications.

 CONFIDENTIALITY OF MATERIAL SUBMITTED TO THE JOURNAL

-The journal ensures the respect of the copyright rights of any material submitted to the journal and the confidentiality of the identity of author and referees.
+The journal ensures the respect of the copyright rights of any material submitted to the journal and the confidentiality of the identity of authors and referees.

 RESEARCH DATA POLICY

-The journal recommends that authors deposit data obtained from the research for their article in repositories of recognized prestige, specific to the discipline or generalist nature.
+The journal recommends that authors deposit data obtained from the research for their articles in repositories of recognised prestige, specific to the discipline or generalist nature.
 It must be a FAIR repository (Findable, Accessible, Interoperable, and Reusable) and preferably open-access.

 Authors who deposit their research datasets in a repository should mention this in the article, providing a brief description of the type of data deposited, the name and URL of the repository, the identification code, and the licence data for use and distribution.
 This information must be included at the end of the article, immediately before the bibliographic listing, under "Data availability".